 The Constrictor hot sauce burns like you wouldn’t believe.
 Unless you’re a hot sauce veteran, any more than a tiny dab is going to send you into full panic mode.

-To put it simply, The Constrictor hot sauce likely rates around 2,200,000 SHUs on the Scoville Scale, making it the hottest natural sauce we have ever tasted.
-Though the exact Scoville rating has not yet been shared by Hot Ones, the ingredients are almost purely Carolina Reapers.
-The Carolina Reaper pepper Scoville is well known to be around the 2.2 million mark, meaning this hot sauce is likely the same.
+To put it simply, The Constrictor hot sauce comes in at 1,400,000 SHUs on the Scoville Scale, making it one of the hottest natural sauces we have ever tasted.
+Consisting of almost purely Carolina Reapers, it is no wonder this sauce is scorching.

 Hot Ones game show gives The Constrictor a 10/10 rating on their heat scale, and we agree.
 It maxes out our pain tolerance, and with just 5oz of this stuff you could spice up your cooking for a lifetime.